 5. Bluehost Vs HostGator – Which Is The Best Managed WordPress hosting?

-WordPress is one of the most popular CMS(website builder)with more than 27% of the internet powered by WordPress.
-Moreover, WordPress has 58% market share, more than all other CMS(Drupal, Joomla, Magento, PrestaShop) combined.
+WordPress is one of the most popular content management systems (CMS) or website builders as it currently powers more than 27% of the internet.
+Moreover, WordPress has a 58% market share, which is more than all other CMS (Drupal, Joomla, Magento, PrestaShop) combined.

 Why is it popular?